stefanwalther/sense-go/docs/tasks-replace.md

-> Replaces strings in text files across your project
+> Replaces string patterns in text files across your project.

 **Usage**